-The MOSAIC team: Modelling of Continental Surfaces and Interfaces
+The MOSAIC-BIOGEO team: Modelling of Continental Surfaces and Interfaces

 Scientific objectives of the team:

 The MOSAIC team brings together scientists and engineers working on terrestrial biosphere modelling and the study of land-atmosphere exchanges.
+The team gathers two sub-groups: MOSAIC and BIOGEO.
 We aim to improve our understanding of the impact of global changes on biogeochemical cycles, using an integrated soil-plant-atmosphere modelling approach.
 The principal (but not the only) model we use is the IPSL Terrestrial Biosphere Model, ORCHIDEE.
-Specifically, the objectives of MOSAIC are :
+Specifically, the team objectives are:

 - to understand the key processes (photosynthesis, respiration, evapotranspiration etc.) that control the mass balances of constituents such as water, carbon and nutrients (e.g. nitrogen and phosphorus), the energy budget of terrestrial ecosystems and their spatio-temporal variations.